meredithspalmer/NatGeo-AI/2_MegaDetector.md

 - 5K-10K images per day on typical mid-range laptop with no GPU
 - 100K images per day on a not-quite-top-of-the-line-but-pretty-decent GPU (i.e., a gaming computer or in the cloud)
-- alternative, you can submit images to the MegaDetector team: they have 16 GPU and can process 1.6M images per day (*note: uploading the images to servers accessible to MegaDetector team can take a long time depending on the number of images and your internet connectivty)
+- alternative, you can submit images to the MegaDetector team: they have 16 GPU and can process 1.6M images per day (*note: uploading the images to servers accessible to MegaDetector team can take a long time depending on the number of images and your internet connection)

 ### Want to learn more?